 Online resources

-As I was learning to code I found a ton of cool videos and other resources I could use to apply my new skills to once honed.
+As I was learning to code, I found a ton of cool videos and other resources I could use to apply my new skills to to the ones I already had.
 That semester I stayed up long nights drinking beer and watching videos of Defcon talks alone in my room.
 Even though I struggled to understand many of the topics in the videos, I dreamed of one day understanding them and advancing the field.
 I’m not quite there yet.
+(8)

 Love interest

 One day a friend invited me to a party where I met my girlfriend.
-She was a political science major and took the same coding class as me on a whim like me.
+She was a political science major and took the same coding class on a whim like me.
 She said she was having trouble in the class and I promised I would help her

-with it even though I was struggling in the class myself.
-In a desperate effort to impress her (which I’m still always trying to do), I learned quickly got caught up in the class and passed what I learned on to her.
+with it, even though I was struggling in the class myself.
+In a desperate effort to impress her (which I’m still always trying to do), I learned quickly to get caught up in the class and passed what I learned on to her.(9)

 after

 Learning coding was life changing.
-After I first learned coding I knew it was something I wanted to do for the rest of my life the only question was how.
+After I first learned coding, I knew it was something I wanted to do for the rest of my life.
+The only question was how?.
 So after taking that coding class, I switched from being a junior in the college of business at the University of Mary Washington to being a Freshman Information technology major at Northern Virginia Community College.
 Graduating years after my friends is a small price to pay for a rewarding career, financial stability and a girlfriend I love.
+(11)

 conclusion - propose a topic

 These days I’m moving from the academic world of George Mason University to the professional field at Leidos.
 This summer I’ll be returning to Leidos for an internship.
 In my previous experience at Leidos I learned how to work with developers using certain softwares.
 When I returned to George Mason, I used this experience to contribute to the Student Run Computing and Technology (SRCT) club at George Mason.
 Over this summer I look forward to introducing my team at Leidos to some of the technologies that SRCT uses for collaboration.
+(12)

+Overall, I think the structure and content of your essay is very good.
+I would just look it over to make sure it reads well and change the structure of certain sentences to make it more readable to the reader.
+Also, I would consider doing away with the headers above earch paragraph and combine each section into one or two paragraphs together.

+And I think you can remove the sources below?
+Again, good job, just needs a little cleaning up to do

 References